GitHub - rfc-st/humble: A humble, and 𝗳𝗮𝘀𝘁, security-oriented HTTP headers analyzer.

 Important

-After reviewing the code coverage you can delete all files and folders from the tests directory except for the following, as they are required precisely for those tests:
+After reviewing the code coverage, you can delete the following items from the tests directory keeping the rest:

 Tip